IO-Industrial/superflash/doc/nxp.rst

 processors.
 They offer a variety of silicon families, which use a variety of mechanisms to be programmed.

+Long ago, Freescale provided MFGTools / sb_loader (Windows only) binaries to flash empty devices leveraging the USB recovery feature of the i.MX family.

+In 2010, Boundary Devices developed its own Linux-based tool called imx-usb-loader, with the following features:

+- Loading bootloader / recovering devices over USB recovery (SDP) protocol
+- Loading any binary in RAM over USB for flashing purposes

+In 2018, NXP decided to unify their tools, creating a new one from scratch called UUU.
+However, it doesn't support some legacy devices.

+Note: Boundary Devices no longer actively maintains the imx-usb-loader.

 Supported Chips
 ---------------